jonesrussell/page-prowler/README.md

 # Page Prowler

-Page Prowler is a tool for finding articles from websites where the URL matches provided terms.
-It provides functionalities for crawling specific websites, extracting articles that match the provided terms, and consuming URLs from a Redis set.
+Page Prowler is a tool for finding matchlinks from websites where the URL matches provided terms.
+It provides functionalities for crawling specific websites, extracting matchlinks that match the provided terms, and consuming URLs from a Redis set.

 ## Usage